Pirates vs. Phillies: Betting Trends, Records ATS, Home/Road Splits

 Pirates Betting Records & Stats

-- The Pirates have been underdogs in 124 games this season and have come away with the win 54 times (43.5%) in those contests.
+- The Pirates have been chosen as underdogs in 125 games this year and have walked away with the win 54 times (43.2%) in those games.

-- Pittsburgh has entered 43 games this season as the underdog by +140 or more and is 22-21 in those contests.
+- Pittsburgh is 47-57 this season when entering a game as the underdog by +105 or more on the moneyline.

-- So far this season, Pittsburgh and its opponents have hit the over in 86 of its 156 games with a total.
+- Pittsburgh and its opponents have hit the over in 86 of its 157 games with a total this season.

-- In 16 games with a line this season, the Pirates have a mark of 10-6-0 against the spread.
+- The Pirates have posted a record of 10-6-0 against the spread this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!